Train Track Accident Lawyers Serving Clients in Texas, Arkansas, and Louisiana

 The first thing we do when investigating a train accident is to notify the railroad not to destroy any information from the train’s data recorder, such as train speed and when the warning whistle was blown.
 If these records are not requested within 60 days, the materials might be destroyed, and with them your negligence claim against the railroad.

-Free consultation: Contact an Ark-La-Tex railroad crossing attorney at Flint & Soyars today.
+Contact an Ark-La-Tex railroad crossing attorney at The Law Offices of Flint & Soyars, P.C. today.
 We offer home or hospital visits for your convenience.
 Se habla español.